zopefoundation/zope.testbrowser/README.txt

     >>> browser = Browser()
     >>> browser.addHeader('Authorization', 'Basic mgr:mgrpw')

+It can send arbitrary headers; this is helpful for setting the language value, so that your tests format values the way you expect in your tests, if you rely on zope.i18n locale-based formatting or a similar approach.

+    >>> browser.addHeader('Accept-Language', 'en-US')

 The browser can `open` web pages:

     >>> browser.open('http://localhost/@@/testbrowser/simple.html')
     >>> browser.url
     'http://localhost/@@/testbrowser/simple.html'

+Once you have opened a web page initially, best practice for writing testbrowser doctests suggests using 'click' to navigate further (as discussed below), except in unusual circumstances.

 Page Contents
 -------------